jefcrauwels/serverlesswordpress/README.md

 /!\ Bref requires AWS CLI and AWS SAM to be installed.
 Make sure these tools are installed prior to Bref /!\

 Run the following commands using the CLI in your serverlesswordpress directory:
-Slim 3: ```composer require slim/slim "^3.12"```
+* Slim 3: ```composer require slim/slim "^3.12"```
-Bref: ```composer require mnapoli/bref```
+* Bref: ```composer require mnapoli/bref```

 Run the following command using the CLI in your WordPressProject directory:
-Guzzle and PSR 7:```composer require guzzlehttp/guzzle:~6.0```
+* Guzzle and PSR 7:```composer require guzzlehttp/guzzle:~6.0```

 Of course, because this project is meant to be deployed on AWS, you need an AWS account (https://aws.amazon.com/) and you need to configure your credentials (https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).
 By default, Bref deploys the application in the AWS Region us-east-1 (North Virginia, USA).
 If you are a first time user, using the us-east-1 region (the default region) is highly recommended for the first projects.
 It simplifies commands and avoids a lot of mistakes when discovering AWS.

 ## Run locally

-In the file serverless-functions.php that you moved to your WordPress project in wp-includes, change the API URL by ```'http://127.0.0.1:3000/Prod?title=' ```.
+Change the API URL by ```'http://127.0.0.1:3000' ``` in the C:\wamp64\www\<WordPressProjectName>/wp-includes/serverless-functions.php file.
 The ```sam local start-api``` command starts Docker containers that will emulate AWS Lambda and API Gateway on your machine.
 Once started, your application will be available at http://localhost:3000.
 Start your WordPress website (Open browser and browse http://localhost/WordPressProjectName).
 Make sure your WAMP server is running.
 You should land on the home page of your WordPress website.
-The formatting of the titles is done by a Lambda function and not by the WordPress application.
+The formatting of the titles and the archive links is done by a Lambda function and not by the WordPress application anymore.

 ## Deployment

+If you want a full understanding on how this deployment works, please refer to this website https://bref.sh/docs/deploy.html To deploy the application on AWS type the following commands in the serverlesswordpress directory:
 ```
 aws s3 mb s3://<bucket-name> (only done for initial deployment, not necessary anymore after)
 ```